acrenwelge/bash-stuff/learning/vim.md

 * Ctrl-y - scroll up a line
 * zz - recenter the screen at current line

+There's a lot of commands... they key is practice, practice, practice!

 #### Cut/Copy/Paste/Undo/Redo

 In normal mode, you can manipulate text in the document using the following commands: